ptavarez/auxilio/README.md

 # Auxilio

 ### An On Demand Service Provider
 Auxilio is a web application that provides on demand services to those who need some form of assistance.
-Users have to submit a request, or petitio, through this web application to have a service fulfilled.
+Users have to submit a request, or aux, through this web application to have a service fulfilled.

 ## Links